bbglab/hotspot_propensity/README.md

 ## Additional information

 Additional code to carry out the analyses described in the manuscript can be found in [analysis](https://github.com/bbglab/hotspot_propensity/tree/main/analysis).
-Note that the input data for this section has to be downloaded from the original sources as described in the manuscript.
+Note that the input data for this section must be downloaded from the original sources as described in the manuscript.

 HotspotFinder algorithm is described in Materials and Methods section and Appendix Note 1 of the manuscript and its repository.
 You can download HotspotFinder at [bitbucket.org/bbglab/hotspotfinder](https://bitbucket.org/bbglab/hotspotfinder/src/master/)